OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 ---

-### **Shunyaya Structural Diagnosis (SSD) — Diagnostic Layer** *(upcoming release)*
+### **Shunyaya Structural Diagnosis (SSD) — Diagnostic Layer**

-**SSD performs deterministic structural diagnosis of executions and traces**, revealing *where* stability erodes, *why* it erodes, and *what form* the erosion takes — without changing the underlying computation.
+**SSD performs deterministic, post-hoc structural diagnosis of executions and traces**, revealing *where* stability erodes, *why* it erodes, and *what form* the erosion takes — **without changing any underlying computation**.

 - diagnostic traces are treated as structural state sequences
-- exposes failure corridors, instability bands, and regime transitions
+- exposes drift corridors, instability bands, and regime transitions
 - separates “works” from “works safely and repeatably”
 - designed for explainability, auditability, and reproducible diagnosis
-- observation-only, deterministic, reproducible
+- observation-only, deterministic, collapse-safe

 SSD answers:
 **“What is structurally failing (or nearing failure) — and how early can we see it?”**